Uniforms of the Confederate States Armed Forces

-Each branch of the Confederate States armed forces had their own service dress and fatigue uniforms and regulations regarding them during the American Civil War, which lasted from April 12, 1861, until May 1865.
+Each branch of the Confederate States armed forces had its own service dress and fatigue uniforms and regulations regarding them during the American Civil War, which lasted from April 12, 1861, until May 1865.

-The uniform initially varied greatly due to a variety of reasons, such as location, limitations on the supply of cloth and other materials, State regulations that were different from the standard regulations, and the cost of materials during the war.
+The uniform initially varied greatly due to a variety of reasons such as location and limitations on the supply of cloth and other materials, State regulations that were different from the standard regulations, and the cost of materials during the war.
 Texas units, for example, had access to massive stocks of U.S. blue uniforms, which were acquired after Confederate forces captured a U.S. supply depot in San Antonio in 1861.
 These were worn as late as 1863.

-Early on, servicemen sometimes wore combinations of uniform pieces, making do with what they could get from captured United States Army soldiers, or from U.S. and Confederate dead, or just wear civilian clothing.
-There are some controversies about some of the exact details of a few of the uniforms, since some of the records were lost or destroyed after the Civil War ended.
+Early on, servicemen sometimes wore combinations of uniform pieces, making do with what they could get from captured United States Army soldiers, or from U.S. and Confederate dead or just wear civilian clothing.
+There are some controversies about some of the exact details of a few of the uniforms since some of the records were lost or destroyed after the Civil War ended.

 Service dress uniforms overview

 The original Confederate uniforms from all branches of the military closely followed the lines of the U.S. Armed Forces.
-This was until June 6, 1861, when the Confederate Council issued General Order 9, the new regulations for the Confederate Infantry, Cavalry and Artillery.
+This was until June 6, 1861, when the Confederate Council issued General Order 9, the new regulations for the Confederate infantry, cavalry and artillery.

 The new uniforms were designed by Nicola Marschall, a German-American artist who also designed the original Confederate flag.
-He was heavily influenced by the mid-1800s uniforms of the Austrian and French Armies.
+He was heavily influenced by the mid-1800s uniforms of the Austrian and French armies.

 Although the regular Confederate military had a paper strength of 6,000 personnel, the first 100,000 volunteers from all over the South participated in a variety of dress.
 Many were from state militia outfits, which had their own state-issued uniforms.
 In the early battles, some Confederate units that wore dark blue uniforms were often mistaken on the field of battle for the enemy.
 Conversely, many U.S. units that were originally militia units went to war wearing gray.

-It was not until the depot system was established in early 1862 by the Confederate Quartermaster in Richmond, Virginia, that uniforms were mass-produced and supplied to troops.
+It was not until the depot system was established in early 1862 by the Confederate quartermaster in Richmond, Virginia, that uniforms were mass-produced and supplied to troops.
 Until that time, the "commutation system" was in place; this allowed soldiers to have their own uniforms made to the new CSA regulations and to be reimbursed by the CS government.
 The allowance for uniforms was $21 ($538.72 in 2020) per six months.
-In a letter from 2nd Arkansas Cavalry Regiment (Slemons') Company D's Lt.
-Walter Greenfield to his wife on April 11, 1862, from his encampment near Shiloh, Greenfield writes:
+In a letter from 2nd Arkansas Cavalry Regiment (Slemons') Company D's Lieutenant Walter Greenfield to his wife on April 11, 1862, from his encampment near Shiloh, Greenfield writes:

 Officers had to buy their own uniforms until March 6, 1864, when General Order 28 was released; this allowed Confederate officers to purchase uniforms from the same sources as the troops, and at cost price.